 Since I didn’t initially start out thinking, I was going to create a bookkeeping business I made some changes to my website.
-I’ve built other websites and started another business; therefore, I knew what I had to do to start the bookkeeping business, but I also acknowledged it would take time to grow clients and an online presence to capture clients from other states.
+I’ve built other websites and started another business; therefore, I knew what I had to do to start my bookkeeping business, but I also acknowledged it would take time to grow.

-These are the steps I took to create my online bookkeeping business.
+Steps I took to create my bookkeeping business

-Create a Website.
 I created my website with the help of SiteGround as a host and WordPress as the software to create my blog.
 GoDaddy.com is where I purchased the domain name.
-I have a writeup to help you get started, How to Start a WordPress Blog Using SiteGround.
+I have a write-up to help you get started, How to Start a WordPress Blog Using SiteGround.

 - What Does a Bookkeeper Do?